kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/camunda8-worker.md

     1. [Worker type (`Type`)](https://docs.camunda.io/docs/components/concepts/job-workers/) or the default settings name `default`
     2. Whether the worker is enabled (default: `true`)
+    3. Name the worker is registered under on the broker (default: `default`)
-    3. Maximum time for one job execution by the worker (default: `15m`)
+    4. Maximum time for one job execution by the worker (default: `15m`)
-    4. Maximum number of jobs that will be activated simultaneously for this worker; used to align job fetching speed with processing speed (`backpressure`) (default: `32`)
+    5. Maximum number of jobs that will be activated simultaneously for this worker; used to align job fetching speed with processing speed (`backpressure`) (default: `32`)
-    5. Request timeout used for polling a new job by the worker (default: `15s`)
+    6. Request timeout used for polling a new job by the worker (default: `15s`)
-    6. Maximum interval between polling new jobs; if no jobs are activated after work is completed, the worker periodically polls the broker (default: `100ms`)
+    7. Maximum interval between polling new jobs; if no jobs are activated after work is completed, the worker periodically polls the broker (default: `100ms`)
-    7. `tenant` identifiers for which the worker can receive jobs (default: `[]`)
+    8. `tenant` identifiers for which the worker can receive jobs (default: `[]`)
-    8. Whether to use streaming together with polling for job activation (default: `false`)
+    9. Whether to use streaming together with polling for job activation (default: `false`)
-    9. Maximum stream lifetime when streaming is enabled (default: `15s`)
+    10. Maximum stream lifetime when streaming is enabled (default: `15s`)
-    10. Minimum retry delay; due to `jitter`, the actual delay can be lower than this minimum (default: `100ms`)
+    11. Minimum retry delay; due to `jitter`, the actual delay can be lower than this minimum (default: `100ms`)
-    11. Maximum retry delay; due to `jitter`, the actual delay can exceed this value (default: `500ms`)
+    12. Maximum retry delay; due to `jitter`, the actual delay can exceed this value (default: `500ms`)
-    12. Delay multiplication factor: the previous delay is multiplied by this value (default: `1.0`)
+    13. Delay multiplication factor: the previous delay is multiplied by this value (default: `1.0`)
-    13. `jitter` factor: the next delay is randomly changed within the `+/-` range of this factor (default: `1.1`)
+    14. `jitter` factor: the next delay is randomly changed within the `+/-` range of this factor (default: `1.1`)

 === ":simple-yaml: `YAML`"